Anoka County, MN · Probate Cost

 • Filing fees and court costs in Anoka County follow Minnesota's reasonable compensation standard.

-• Contact the Anoka County Probate Court in Anoka for the current fee schedule applicable to probate filings.
+• Contact the Anoka County Probate Court in Anoka for the current fee schedule.

 Probate documents and estate paperwork on attorney desk in Anoka County, Minnesota